jacobpclouse/Universal-Translator/README.md

 # Universal-Translator
-Translates any language using Bootstrap, Python, Flask, REST APIs and more!
+Translates over 70 languages using Bootstrap, Python, Flask, JSON, REST APIs and more!

 ## Resources:
 - Front end used was from the website HTML5UP - Link: https://html5up.net/prologue